-Crises do not stop at an IAS - especially when fellows, due to their subject, are intensively involved with certain countries or topics.
-This was especially true for the events of October 7, 2023 and its aftermath, but also for Germany, its role in the EU and its relations with its eastern neighbors.
+The QR codes in the magazine link to supplementary material online, such as photos, audio files and videos or the long versions of shortened texts in this printed edition.
+You will also find further "kitchen talks" and "not without", as well as numerous additional articles.
+Crises do not stop at an IAS - especially when O2 fellows, due to their subject, are intensively involved with certain countries or topics.
+This applied in particular to October 7 and its consequences, but also to Germany, its role in the EU and its relations with its eastern neighbors.
 The fact that public intellectuals were fellows at HIAS for the first time this year contributed significantly to these discussions, which were held both inside and outside HIAS.

-As a result, these issues have been repeatedly taken up and addressed in various events, including a panel discussion at the Hamburg State Representation in Berlin immediately after the European elections on the topic of "How European do we want/should we become?
-National Interests versus Global Challenges".
+As a result, these issues were repeatedly taken up and addressed in various events, including a panel discussion at the Hamburg State Representation in Berlin immediately after the European elections on the topic of "How European do we want/should we become?
+National Interests versus Global Challenges."
 Especially in light of the current geopolitical crises, it is extremely important to maintain channels of communication worldwide.
-HIAS provides a safe space where opposing views can be discussed off the record.
+HIAS provides a safe space where opposing views can also be discussed off the record.
 Divisions that seem to be caused by cultural backgrounds or political camps can often be bridged.
+Special moments this year in this context were certainly the afternoon, shortly after October 7, when a political scientist from Washington, who researches the relationship between religion and state, and an American artist with Lebanese roots, invited all